derrickoswald/Visistrom/README.md

 - Compare Appliances
 - What can I do

-### Lightbulb Forecast Screen
+## Backlog (not implemented yet)

+### Notification / Reminder:
+**User Story:** As an end consumer, I want to get notified of the best time to use electricity, so I don't have to check the app actively.

-The Lightbulb Forecast shows a series of lightbulbs from top to bottom.
-Each lightbulb belongs to a specific time period (e.g. 1 hour, 1 pm - 2pm).
-Similar to the lightbulb on the Home Screen, the lightbulbs indicate whether the specific period is more likely to be a period to spend or save energy.
-A click on one of the lightbulbs gives the user the option to set a reminder (e.g. for vacuum cleaning, not yet implemented).
+**Implementation:** On the "Forecast" screen, a click on one of the lightbulbs (= time period) gives the user the option to set a reminder (e.g. to vacuum clean).

+### Drill-Down
+As an end consumer, I want to see the forecasted consumption and production for a particular time period (e.g. today 3-4pm), so that I understand why I get a recommendation to use or save electricity at that time.

 ### My Realm Screen (not yet implemented, coming soon)
 The My Realm Screen shows the energy consumption of the user's home or flat using a simple graph.
 The data is limited to the last 24 hours.
 If possible, different energy consumers will be shown separately as well as aggregated.
 As an example, the bas load (typical household appliances), the usage of the battery, the pv production as well as the consumption of the heatpump could be shown.
 The user can switch between the aggregated view, showing only "what flows into / out of the house" or the detailed view.